AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-01-dynamic-tag-name-props-in-react.md

 And that's all there is to it!
 I hope you found this mini-tutorial helpful.

-{% include unsplashAttribution.md name: "Paolo Chiabrando", username: "chiabra", image_id: "do7VUvKBOsg" %}
+{% include unsplashAttribution.md name: "Angèle Kamp", username: "angelekamp", photoId: "KaeaUITiWnc" %}